Swizec/react-d3-workshop/src/pages/6-react-d3.md

 > Finally, the **cost** side of the decision is related to the budget and training of the team.
 What kinds of skills does your team have?
 If you have D3.js developers, they would prefer a clear separation between D3.js and React, so probably an approach using the lifecycle method wrapping would work great.
 However, if your team is mostly React developers, they would enjoy extending any of the current React-D3.js libraries.

-Fundamentally, the more custom your visualization needs, the more necessary it becomes to roll your own code.
+Fundamentally, the more custom your visualization needs to be, the more necessary it becomes to roll your own code.

 # How to build your own